furkngld/ephemeral/README.md

 ---

-## Security & Limitations
+## 🛡️ Security & Limitations

 -   ⚠️ **Testnet Only:** This is a proof-of-concept and should **ONLY** be used on the Bitcoin Testnet.
 Do not use a mnemonic associated with real funds.
 -   **Mnemonic Security:** The security of a channel is entirely dependent on the secrecy of the shared mnemonic.
 Never share it digitally.
+-   **Message Size (Current Implementation):** For this proof-of-concept, messages are inscribed using `OP_RETURN` for its simplicity and efficiency.
+This currently sets a practical limit of ~80 bytes per message.
+Support for longer messages is a key part of our **Future Roadmap**.
 -   **Transaction Costs:** Every message is a real Bitcoin transaction and incurs network fees.
 Our future roadmap explores Layer 2 solutions to drastically reduce costs.
 -   **Indexer Reliance:** The app currently relies on public indexers to find messages.
 A more robust version would use multiple indexers or a light client.

 ## Future Roadmap: The Path Forward

-Ephemeral is more than a hackathon project; it's a foundation for truly sovereign communication.

--   **State Channels for Messaging:** Implement a Layer 2 solution where hundreds of messages can be exchanged off-chain instantly and for free, with only periodic on-chain "anchor" transactions to ensure immutability.
-This solves the cost and speed limitations.
+This proof-of-concept lays the groundwork for a truly sovereign communication tool.
+Key areas for future development include:

+-   **Layer 2 Messaging via State Channels:**
+    Enable instant, low-cost, off-chain message exchange, using on-chain transactions only for periodic "anchor" commitments.
+This resolves current speed and cost limitations.

+-   **Support for Large Messages & Files:**
+    Overcome the ~80-byte `OP_RETURN` limit by implementing message chunking and support for larger, encrypted file inscriptions.

+-   **Forward Secrecy Implementation:**
--   **Forward Secrecy:** Integrate a Diffie-Hellman key exchange to generate per-message keys, so even if the master mnemonic is compromised, past messages remain secure.
+    Integrate a Diffie-Hellman key exchange to ensure past conversations remain secure even if the master mnemonic is compromised.

--   **File Sharing:** Extend the protocol to support encrypted, on-chain file inscriptions.
--   **Decentralized Indexing:** Reduce reliance on centralized indexers by integrating with decentralized alternatives or running a client-side light node.
+-   **Decentralized Indexing:**
+    Enhance privacy and censorship resistance by reducing reliance on centralized indexers, moving towards client-side solutions.

 ---
 ## License